-6.1 Section 12 of the Act provides AFSA Regulation and Enforcement (as delegates of the Inspector-General) with the power to conduct investigations and where there are issues of concern either during the annual inspection program or through a complaint being made, AFSA Regulation and Enforcement will examine the issue in relation to unclaimed monies by reference to the principles set out in this practice direction.
+6.1 Section 12 of the Act provides AFSA Regulation and Enforcement (as delegates of the Inspector-General) with the power to conduct investigations and where there are issues of concern identified either during the annual compliance program or through a complaint being made, AFSA Regulation and Enforcement will examine the issue in relation to unclaimed monies by reference to the principles set out in this practice direction.

 6.2 Where breaches of the law or a lack of record keeping are identified a personal insolvency practitioner will be asked to take remedial action.
 This may also lead to counselling or in serious cases to either litigation or disciplinary action being initiated.

 7.1 This practice direction sets out the expectations of the Inspector-General in Bankruptcy where monies are required to be paid to the Commonwealth pursuant to section 254 of the Act.
 It will be against these expectations that a personal insolvency practitioner’s conduct of an administration will be assessed by AFSA Regulation and Enforcement.